Children aged 5 to 11 eligible for the Covid-19 vaccine

 - You can also call NHS 111.

-Some face to face appointments with the nurse are available to book without telephone triage first, our reception team will be able to help you with your nurses appoinment before booking.
+Nurse appointments are a mixture of both face to face and telephone appointments, the type you require depends on the reason for your visit to our nurses.
+Our reception team will be able to help you with your nurses appoinment before booking.

 Please note: Our reception staff and administration team are experiencing a high volume of calls and as a result your wait time might be longer than normal.